 Sir Harry Kroto KCB has made a seminal contribution to the understanding of the fundamental dynamics of carbon chain molecules (photo by Anne Purkiss).

 Fellows are elected through a peer review process that culminates in a vote by existing Fellows.
-Each year 44 Fellows, 8 Foreign Members and up to 1 Honorary Fellow are elected from a group of over 700 candidates who are proposed by the existing Fellowship.
-Read the biographies of those elected in 2013.
+Each year up to 52 Fellows and up to 10 Foreign Members are elected from a group of around 700 candidates who are proposed by the existing Fellowship.
+Read the biographies of those elected in 2015.

 Once elected, Fellows may use the postnominal FRS after their name, Foreign Members may use the postnominal ForMemRS after their name and Honorary Members may use the postnominal FRS after their name.

-A complete listing of the Fellowship from 1660 to 2007 is available for download (PDF).
+A complete listing of the Fellowship from 1660 onwards is available.

-Professor Frances Ashcroft FRS is distinguished for her work on insulin secretion and type II diabetes (photo by Anne Purkiss).
+Professor Frances Ashcroft FRS is distinguished for her research on insulin secretion and type II diabetes (photo by Anne Purkiss).

 Fellows are invited to fulfil a range of responsibilities for the Society on a voluntary basis .
 Many are members of awards or grants committees, editorial boards, research panels or other bodies that oversee the work of the Royal Society.